rwmailen/rwmailen.github.io/about/index.md

 comments: true
 ---

 I received my bachelor's degree in aerospace engineering from the University of Kansas in 2007.
-After that, I worked at Hawker Beechcraft in Wichita, Kansas and then L-3 Communications in both Waco, Texas and Crestview, Florida.
+After graduating, I worked at Hawker Beechcraft in Wichita, Kansas and then L-3 Communications in both Waco, Texas and Crestview, Florida.
 During my time in the aerospace industry, I worked as a liaison engineer and structural analyst on a variety of military and civilian aircraft platforms.
 Additionally, I provided engineering support for two active flight test programs.

 While at L-3 Communications I began a master's degree program at Baylor University.
 My research focused on finite element analysis and laminated composite manufacturing using the vacuum assisted resin transfer molding (VARTM) technique.
 I also learned polymer characterization techniques using differential scanning calorimetry (DSC), dynamic mechanical analysis (DMA), thermogravimetric analysis (TMA), and rheology.